Sarojini Nagar: Sarojini Nagar Market

-Subzi market is also the best place to get the freshest fruits in South West Delhi at a reasonable price.
-Customers can bargain with vendors when buying large quantities of fruits or vegetables.
-There is a parking lot right behind the market facing the Government Girls Senior Secondary School No. 1.
+Subzi market also sells fresh fruits.
+There is a parking lot behind the market facing the Government Girls Senior Secondary School No. 1.

 Facing Subzi market is a section of Central Market.
-Till the early 1990s the corner-most shop of the western end of this market used to be a Sweets Shop.
+Until the early 1990s the corner-most shop of the western end of this market was a Sweets Shop.
 After the father's demise, the younger generation converted this into a garment shop.
 Right outside this shop, however, a traditional Tikki and Kulfi vendor continues to sell Tikki and Kulfi.

 The large central market is shaped like a horizontally extended "I" or "][".
-The layout of the market is unique wherein visitors move around in a circle without realizing so.
-People who get lost sometimes find it hard to believe that by keeping going on they will reach the starting point of their trip.
+The layout of the market is unique wherein visitors move around in a circle without realizing it.
 Shops are lined up in rows and there is a newly constructed open-air path-way in front of the shops for customers to move through the crowds to get into each shop.
 These pathways are also largely occupied by illegal street vendors.
 Shops have a front opening and a back opening.
 The back-streets (galiyan) of Sarojini Nagar market are just as crowded and busy as the path-ways in front of the shops.
 On one side of the central market, there are bakery shops.

-The export lane compromises of great bags store that keeps all kinds of leather and non-leather bags.
+The export lane consists of a bags store that sells various of leather and non-leather bags.

 The North side of the central Sarojini Nagar market mostly has footwear shops.
-There are also a few leather belt vendors who occupy the space near the large arches where you may still see the decades-old sign "SAROJINI NAGAR".
-Some of the letters in this sign were already missing and maybe as it stands today, these letters may not even be there.
+There are also a few leather belt vendors who occupy the space near the large arches.

 A park named Fountain Garden was constructed next to the market, featuring water fountains and lights that attracted local visitors and children in the evenings.
-Renovated and landscaped around 2007, the park now offers a refreshing retreat for tired shoppers, joggers, and local residents alike.
+It was renovated and landscaped around 2007.

 Market timings and days

-The Sarojini Nagar Market remains open on all 7 days of the week.
+The Sarojini Nagar Market is open seven days a week.
 It opens at around 10 A.M. and shuts down around 9 P.M.
 The market is busier on weekends as compared to weekdays.